jnyfah/jnyfah.github.io/_posts/buildsystems2.md

 but then this commands can grow as the number of source files grows. you can actually maintain the preceding commands in a shell script file but then questions like..

 - can I run the same commands on all platforms? i.e portability
 - What happens when a new directory or file is added to the project?
-Do we have to keep manually editing the shell script tho acommodate new stuffs?
+Do we have to keep manually editing the shell script tho accommodates new stuffs?
 - What happens if we need a new product, like a new library or a new executable file

 ---